AichaMbongo/skills-portfolio/README.md

 - Project Showcase: Display of my projects, including descriptions, screenshots, and links to live demos or repositories.
 - Skills and Expertise: Overview of my technical skills and areas of expertise.
 - Contact Me: Contact information and a form for visitors to get in touch.
-- Comments: Displays what people say about me
 - Responsive Design: The website is optimized to be viewed on various devices and screen sizes.
-- Language Toggle: A toggle button for switching between English and French language.

 ## Technologies Used